bidah/react-native-vercel-ai/README.md

     // Respond with the stream
     return new StreamingTextResponse(stream);
   } else {
-    // Ask OpenAI for a streaming chat completion given the prompt const response = await openai.chat.completions.create({
+    // Ask OpenAI for a chat completion without streaming given the prompt const response = await openai.chat.completions.create({
       model: 'gpt-3.5-turbo',
       // Set your provider stream option to be `false` for native